The Cost of Dental Cleanings in Kennett Square, PA

 • Fluoride treatment: Fluoride treatments are optional, but they can help protect against tooth decay.
 If a patient chooses to have fluoride treatment during their dental cleaning, there may be an additional cost.

-• Deep cleaning: If a patient has a significant amount of tartar buildup or gum disease, they may require a deep cleaning procedure, also known as scaling and root planing.
+• Deep cleaning: If it’s been a while since their last cleaning and a patient has a significant amount of plaque buildup or gum disease, they may require a deep cleaning procedure, also known as scaling and root planing.
 Deep cleanings are more extensive than routine cleanings and will cost more.

 • Dental sealants: Dental sealants are a protective coating applied to the teeth to prevent decay.
 If a patient chooses to have dental sealants applied during their routine dental cleaning, there may be an additional cost.